j-khun/j-khun.github.io/_pages/about.md

 ---
 permalink: /
-title: Welcome to visit my pages! :)
+title: Welcome to visit my pages!😎
-author_profile: true
+uthor_profile: true
 redirect_from:
   - /about/
   - /about.html